NOTE: The following information relates to quilts made by Shadywood Quilts but applies to most traditional quilts as well.

 ANY time you start washing in a commercial detergent like TIDE or GAIN, you are going to start the fading process with your quilt (or any other natural fiber).
 We suggest that you use Shadywood Quilts Wash or ORVUS Quilt Paste for any quilt.
 It is a non-detergent soap, and will not cause your quilt to fade.
 However, once you start using a commercial detergent, the quilt will start to fade, further use of ORVUS paste won't stop the fading.

 You should be able to use a dryer on low heat, or hang on clothesline.
 If you use Shadywood Quilts Wash or ORVUS Quilt Paste your quilt will come out soft and fresh smelling with no artificial scents.
 All of the detergent is washed out and your quilt will be soft and comfy.
+Note that the reason your quilts (or towels) are scratchy is because you have not rinsed all of the soap/detergent out.

 Well, hopefully you are actually using your quilt and not storing it.
 But, if you must store it, there are preferred ways to store your quilt.
 First of all, what NOT to do.